You are here: Urology Textbook > Urologic surgery > Radical penectomy

 Penectomy:

-Sagittal skin incision around the base of the penis; the incision extends approximately 2cm cranially and caudally.
-Circular transection of the subcutaneous tissue to the level of Buck fascia.
+Start with a sagittal skin incision around the base of the penis; the incision extends approximately 2cm cranially and caudally.
+Transect the subcutaneous tissue circularly to the level of Buck fascia.

 Division of the penile ligaments: